 Eating plenty of fruits and vegetables is especially important as you get older, because the nutrients and fiber in these foods can help reduce high blood pressure, lower your risk of heart disease, stroke, and certain cancers, stave off eye and digestive problems â€” and simply satisfy your hunger.

 Before you try to eat an entire bunch of bananas or a bushel of apples, know this: One serving of fruit or vegetables equals half a cup, or about the amount you could hold in a cupped hand.
 Nutrition experts used to recommend five servings of fruits and vegetables per day, but thatâ€™s probably not enough, according to the Centers for Disease Control and Prevention (CDC).
 Individual needs are different, so depending on age, gender, and level of physical activity, youâ€™ll require between 5 and 13 servings of fruit and vegetables each day.

 Following a healthy, balanced diet is ultimately essential towards an individualâ€™s overall health and, while many people effectively implement fruits and vegetables into their eating plan, older adults can find it difficult to follow a proper, everyday nutrition.
 Fruits and vegetables are a fundamental part of a humanâ€™s diet.
 Several tips and tricks can help add these important foods to an individualâ€™s diet.
 For more information, please feel free to ask Dr. Jimenez or contact us at (915) 850-0900.

-The information herein on "Getting Enough Fruit and Veggies for Seniors" is not intended to replace a one-on-one relationship with a qualified healthcare professional or licensed physician and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Getting Enough Fruit and Veggies for Seniors" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We provide and present clinical collaboration with specialists from a wide array of disciplines.
 Each specialist is governed by their professional scope of practice and their jurisdiction of licensure.
 We use functional health & wellness protocols to treat and support care for the injuries or disorders of the musculoskeletal system.

 Our office has made a reasonable attempt to provide supportive citations and has identified the relevant research study or studies supporting our posts.
-In addition, we provide copies of supporting research studies available to regulatory boards and the public upon request.
+We provide copies of supporting research studies available to regulatory boards and the public upon request.

-We understand that we cover matters that require an additional explanation of how it may assist in a particular care plan or treatment protocol; therefore, to further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez or contact us at 915-850-0900.
+We understand that we cover matters that require an additional explanation of how it may assist in a particular care plan or treatment protocol; therefore, to further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez DC or contact us at 915-850-0900.